Best Places to Go Camping on Long Island with Kids

 Open April through mid-November

-Cupsogue Beach County Park, a barrier beach spanning 296 acres, offers outer-beach camping for self-contained campers.
+Cupsogue Beach County Park, a barrier island beach spanning 296 acres, offers outer-beach camping for self-contained campers.
 There is a lifeguard on duty, a snack bar, restrooms, a first-aid center, a shower, and changing rooms.
 Pets are allowed, but dogs must be leashed.

 15. Hither Hills State Park Campground – Montauk